 - a.
-Inspections: CCWA conducts stormwater inspections for industrial facilities located in the City of Forest Park.
+Inspections: CCWA conducts stormwater inspections for industrial facilities located in the City of Lake City.
 These inspections are prioritized based on when the facility was last inspected, previous problems, and service requests for industrial facilities that CCWA has determined are contributing pollutant loading to the MS4.
 These inspections can include screening for dry weather flows at all outfalls, as described in Attachment 3.3.2-3 (Illicit Discharge and Detection Elimination Plan).
 The following potential pollutant sources/indications are evaluated during inspections:

 - Industrial machinery in uncovered areas,

 - Industrial activity residuals exposed to rainfall,

 - Spill or leak residuals on the ground,

 - Materials contained in deteriorated or leaking storage drums,

 - Detention ponds on property,

 - Uncontained wash areas,

 - Recent spills,

 - Distressed vegetation,

 - Stained asphalt or concrete, and

 - Material handling/process equipment exposed to rainfall, stored on roads, or stored outdoors.

 - b.
 Monitoring: Industrial facilities subject to the Industrial General Permit (IGP) must conduct at least quarterly visual monitoring of stormwater discharges at outfalls during wet weather events.
 Additional monitoring is required if the facility discharges stormwater to a 303(d)-listed stream or is within 1 linear mile upstream of a listed stream segment.
 The facilities submit data to GAEPD as part of the IGP.
 If CCWA staff suspects that an industrial facility may be contributing to downstream water quality problems caused by pollutants in stormwater runoff, facility inspections may include a request for the facility's monitoring data.
 Should the monitoring data provided be insufficient to document stormwater pollution, the CCWA may elect to conduct stormwater discharge monitoring at outfalls from the industrial site entering the MS4.
 Parameters to be measured during monitoring will vary depending on the nature of the water quality issue.

 a.
 CCWA will inspect 100% of the City's inventoried facilities that discharge to the MS4 within the 5-year permit term.
-As the City has more than five industrial facilities included on the inventory, at a minimum, CCWA will conduct inspections on at least 5% of the industrial facilities on the inventory each reporting period, or if inspections are done by geographical area, then one area or sector must be inspected each reporting period so that some inspections are performed during each reporting period.
+At a minimum, CCWA will conduct inspections on 5% of the total facilities so that some inspections are performed during each reporting period.
 If a low percentage of inspections is conducted during one reporting period, then CCWA will increase the inspection frequency in subsequent reporting periods to ensure that 100% of the structures are inspected within a 5-year permit term.
 Attachment 3.3.2-2 contains a copy of the inspection report form.